ihack4falafel/ihack4falafel.github.io/_posts/2018-1-12-Creating-Custom-TCP-Bind-Shell-~-Linux-x86.md

 int execve(const char *filename, char *const argv[], char *const envp[]);
 ```

-filename is the pointer to the binary to be executed `/bin//sh` in our case, now the reason we went with `/bin//sh` instead of usual `/bin/sh` is the fact we need to push 8 bytes without effecting the executable, which we did!
+filename is the pointer to the binary to be executed `/bin//sh` in our case, now the reason we went with `/bin//sh` instead of usual `/bin/sh` is the fact we need to push 8 bytes without effecting the executable.
 The second argument `argv[]` is an array of arguments to be passed on to the binary as strings, the first argument must contain the address of executable in question `argv[0]`.
-The last argument `envp[]` is an array of strings to be passed on to executable environment, we’re not going to use any hence will go with `0`.
+The last argument `envp[]` is an array of strings to be passed on to executable environment, we’re not going to use any and will go with `0`.
 Let’s update `execve()`.

 ```C
 int execve(const char </bin/sh, NULL>, char *const <address of /bin/sh, NULL>, char *const <NULL>);
 ```

-Let’s check `execve()` syscall ID.
+Let’s check `execve()` syscall id.

 ```sh
 root@falafel:~# cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep execve